 - Does it stand out, like in a bad way?

-Pretend you're someone dropping off a friend of your pre-teen daughter at your house for the first time, in the dark.
-You drive slowly by, searching for the address displayed on your cell or car's GPS.
-It says you're at 46257—or are you?
+Pretend you're the parent of a friend of your pre-teen daughter, dropping off your child for the first time, in the dark.
+You drive slowly by, searching for the address displayed on your GPS app.
+It says you're at 46257 Mockingbird Lane—or are you?
 There's a car parked in front of the curb where the house numbers should be painted, and a shrub covering the last two numbers of the address posted on the front facade.

 Change the Mailbox